i-anshumanbaghmare/AI-Financial-Tracker/README.md

 - Integration with UPI and banking APIs (mock or real)
 - Multi-user support
 - PDF export for tax or sharing

 ---

-## 📜 License

-This project is under open development by Anshu ji for academic and personal use.
-Licensing terms may be added post completion.

----